CryoAether/price-prediction/README.md

 ## ⚙️ Setup & Usage

+- Use Python 3.11 when running the CLI, Streamlit, or API locally (the toolchain and tests are pinned to that version).
+- Install dependencies with [Poetry](https://python-poetry.org/) via `poetry install` (see `pyproject.toml`).
-Full setup, configuration, and environment details will be documented soon.
+- Full setup, configuration, and environment details will be documented soon.
 Refer to the upcoming **[Installation Guide](./docs/setup_guide.md)** for step-by-step instructions once published.